 Your Power Supply Unit (PSU) has a vital role to play in the life and performance of your PC.
 But they don’t all come in the same wattage.
 Today we’ll look at the best 750W power supplies in 2021.

-Insufficient power supply can be inimical to your PC life span and of course, your gaming experience (if you’re a gamer).
+Insufficient power supply can be inimical to your PC life span and of course, your gaming experience (if you’re a gamer) as we discuss in our best power supply for gaming article.

 One of the errors caused by an insufficient power supply is Blue Screen of Death (BSOD).
 Although not limited to a power supply problem, a BSOD can be caused when the power being supplied to your PC isn’t enough for the vital components like graphics card, processor and motherboard.